Pabodha-Wann/LunaOS/README.md

 LunaOS is a lightweight, bootable operating system that runs directly on a virtual machine using QEMU.
 It provides a minimal shell interface where users can interact with basic commands to view hardware-related information retrieved through BIOS services.

-Whether you're an OS development beginner or curious about how real-mode assembly works, LunaOS is a great place to start.

 ## Features